ncmbadmin/monaca_data_registration/README_en.md

 ## Procedure
-### 1. Register membership of [NIFCloud mobile backend](https://mbaas.nifcloud.com/) and login → Create application
+### 1. Sign up for [NIFCLOUD mobile backend](https://mbaas.nifcloud.com/en) and login → Create application

-* Click on the above link to Register membership (free).
-The "Free ID Registration" screen will appear as shown below.
+* Click on the above link to and select Sign up with SNS account on the English Site.
+The "Signup Account (Free)" screen will appear as shown below.

 ![AccountRegisterImage1](/readme-img/account_register_001.png)

-* Enter account's mandatory information, then click on "Register" button, the "Confirmation of registration contents" screen will appear as shown below.
+* Please select which SNS account you would like to use to login (Facebook / Twitter / Google).

 ![AccountRegisterImage2](/readme-img/account_register_002.png)

-* When you finished confirm your information, click on button to register information.
-The "Completion of registration" screen will appear, you can see your @niftyID that has been issued.
+* When you finished authentication your SNS account, please input your email address.
+* If you belong to the company, please input your company informations.
+* Then click on `Send confirmation email` button  to authenticate your account by email.

 ![AccountRegisterImage3](/readme-img/account_register_003.png)

-* Then click on "Log in" button to move to login page.
+* Then click on confirmation link sent to your mail, and move to Term of service Agreement.
+* Please complete your account registration after agreeing it.

 ![AccountRegisterImage4](/readme-img/account_register_004.png)